magarSushant/Climate-Evolution-UK-1974-to-2050-SAS-Curiosity-Cup-2025/README.md

 ---

-## ⚠Disclaimer
+## Data Source & Usage

-The dataset used in this project was sourced from the **UK Met Office Historic Station Data** and cleaned by the team for educational and research purposes.
-Some features (like sunshine correction adjustments) are based on Met Office documentation.
+The dataset used in this project was obtained from the **UK Met Office Historic Station Data**.
+It was cleaned and prepared by the team for academic and research purposes as part of the Curiosity Cup 2025.
+Certain features, such as sunshine duration corrections, are based on methodology described in Met Office documentation.

 Data Source: [Met Office Historic Station Data](https://www.metoffice.gov.uk/research/climate/maps-and-data/historic-station-data)

 ---

-## Acknowledgements

-Thanks to **SAS Curiosity Cup 2025**, mentors, and all data providers for enabling this research.
-Special recognition to **Team Lead: Sushant Thapa Magar**, and our supporting universities.

----

- *This project highlights the power of ethical, data-driven storytelling in climate science.*
-> *From frost to floods, the UK’s changing climate demands informed action—now more than ever.*